Juan Dies

 Juan Díes is the co-founder and executive director of Sones de Mexico Ensemble, a Chicago folk music group that specializes in the Mexican musical tradition known as son.
 Sones de Mexico was nominated for a Latin Grammy in 2007.

-Díes has degrees from Earlham College and Indiana University.
+Díes attended North Central High School.
+He has degrees from Earlham College and Indiana University Bloomington.
 In 2020, the Illinois Arts Council awarded one of its Artist Fellowship Awards to Juan Díes.